tylerdefoor/Parallel-Computation/PA1/README.md

 1. Navigate to "Timing" folder
 2. Type "make" to compile program
 3. Type "sbatch Timing.sh" to run the batch script

+##Report Structure
+Main report is in "Tyler_DeFoor_PA1_Report.pdf"
+Report data is in "Timing_Data.xlsx"